Thematic Analysis

 Validated themes move into reports without losing the evidence behind them.

-Ready to scale qualitative synthesis
+Scale qualitative synthesis